World's longest domestic flight

-Air Tahiti Nui Flight 64 (TN64/THT64) was the world's longest domestic flight ever.
-It was created due to restrictions imposed by the United States over international flights in a context of COVID-19 pandemic.
-The flight, operated by Air Tahiti Nui, was between Papeete in French Polynesia and Paris in metropolitan France, traversing a distance of 15715 km and taking 16 hours, 20 minutes.
-It is considered a domestic flight as French Polynesia forms an integral part of the French Republic.
+Air Tahiti Nui Flight 64 (TN64/THT64) was the world's longest domestic flight, and the longest scheduled passenger flight ever.
+It was created due to restrictions imposed by the United States over international flights in a context of the COVID-19 pandemic.
+The flight, operated by Air Tahiti Nui, was between Papeete in French Polynesia and Paris in metropolitan France, traversing a distance of 15715 km and taking 16 hours, 26 minutes.
+It was a domestic flight as French Polynesia is part of the French Republic.

 Historical records

 Longest domestic flight

 The world's longest commercial domestic flight was flight TN64 operated by Air Tahiti Nui, a French airline based in French Polynesia.
 The flight operated between Tahiti's Faa'a International Airport near Papeete to Charles de Gaulle Airport near Paris, France.
 It covered a great-circle distance of 15715 km taking approximately 16 hours and 20 minutes.
-With its great-circle distance, it set the record both for world's longest domestic flight as well as the world's longest commercial flight.
+With its great-circle distance, it set the record both for world's longest domestic flight as well as the world's longest non-stop commercial flight.